Galley: Modern Query Optimization for Sparse Tensor Programs: Physical Optimizer

 \subsection{Loop Order}

-The loop order of a tensor kernel determines which order the inputs are accessed in.
-A good order will result in early pruning of iterations due to early intersection of sparse inputs.
-Intuitively, this is similar to selecting a variable order for a worst-case optimal join algorithm. \paragraph{Cost Model} The cost of a loop order is equal to how many iterations each level of the loop nest incurs. \begin{example} Consider matrix chain multiplication over three sparse matrices, $A$, $B$, and $C$.
+The loop order determines that inputs are accessed.
+An good loop order prunes the iteration space due to early intersection of sparse inputs.
+Intuitively, this is similar to selecting a variable order for a worst-case optimal join algorithm.
+Galley's physical optimizer searches the space of loop orders to find one with the minimum cost, defined below. \paragraph{Cost Model} The cost of a loop order is composed of each loop's number of iterations and the cost of transposing inputs to make them concordant with the loop order. \begin{example} Consider matrix chain multiplication over three sparse matrices, $A$, $B$, and $C$, where

 Suppose that $A$ has only a single non-zero entry and that $B$ and $C$ have 5 non-zero entries per column and per row.
-Then, the loop order $ijkl$ is significantly more efficient than $lkji$.
-In the former, the first two loops, over $i$ and $j$, only incur a single iteration because they are bounded by the size of $A$.
-The third and fourth occur $5$ and $5^2$ times respectively because there are only $5$ non-zero $k$'s per $j$ in $B$ and $5$ non-zero $l$'s per $k$ in $C$.
+In this case, the loop order $ijkl$ is significantly more efficient than $lkji$.
+In the former, the first two loops, over $i$ and $j$, incur only a single iteration because they are bounded by the size of $A$.
+The third and fourth incur $5$ and $5^2$ iterations, respectively, because there are only $5$ non-zero $k$'s per $j$ in $B$ and $5$ non-zero $l$'s per $k$ in $C$.
 In the latter, the first two loops iterate over the full matrix $C$ despite most of those iterations not leading to useful computation. \end{example}

-\magda{So given the above, how does the algorithm pick the loop order?
-Estimate the costs based on sparsity and pick the least-cost solution?
-We need to clarify.}

-The last piece of our cost model is the cost of transposition.
-If an input's index order is not concordant with the loop order, it must be transposed before the query can be executed.
-This imposes a cost that is linear in that input's size. \magda{Could we have one overall cost formula somewhere?}